Don't use the double-tilde in JavaScript

 parseInt(number);

 Now this is good, and shorter than Math.floor.
 However, it is intended for strings and cannot be used in functional methods like filter, map, and reduce.
-Moreover, as detailed in this stackoverflow answer, parseInt also accepts “trailing characters that don't correspond with any digit”.
+Moreover, as detailed in this Stack Overflow answer, parseInt also accepts “trailing characters that don't correspond with any digit”.

-Type Coercion to the resuce!
+Type Coercion to the rescue!

 Now we’re getting to the fun stuff.
 JavaScript is not strictly typed.
 You can round, for example, a string or an object and the function will return NaN, “Not-a-Number”.
 But that also means that binary operators, such as binary AND (a & b) and XOR (a ^ b), can be used with types that are not a number, including the NaN constant.